sbb-design-systems/lyne-components/docs/DEVELOPER.md

 ### `playwright`: `browserType.launch: Executable doesn't exist at ...`

-Most likely two versions of playwright are installed.
+Most likely two versions of Playwright are installed.
 Try running `yarn remove playwright @web/test-runner-playwright`, followed by `yarn add -ED playwright @web/test-runner-playwright` and check if the problem is resolved.